hardenedlinux/Debian-GNU-Linux-Profiles/docs/debian_trust_chains.md

 +--------------------------------------------------------------------------------------------------------------------------------------------+
 </pre>

-Fortunately, there are the best practice of (Neutralizing ME)[https://hardenedlinux.github.io/firmware/2016/11/17/neutralize_ME_firmware_on_sandybridge_and_ivybridge.html] and [reproducible builds for PaX/Grsecurity](https://github.com/hardenedlinux/grsecurity-reproducible-build).
+Fortunately, there are the best practice of [Neutralizing ME](https://hardenedlinux.github.io/firmware/2016/11/17/neutralize_ME_firmware_on_sandybridge_and_ivybridge.html] and [reproducible builds for PaX/Grsecurity](https://github.com/hardenedlinux/grsecurity-reproducible-build).
 But we still need to finish the rest.

 ### Secure Boot